w3f/polkadot-wiki/docs/maintain/maintain-errors.md

 If you cannot look up the error this way, or there is no message in the `details` field, consult the table below.

-## Polkascan and Subscan
+## Subscan

-Polkascan and Subscan show the `ExtrinsicFailed` event when a transaction does not succeed ([example](https://polkascan.io/polkadot/event/2836233-3)).
-This event gives us the `error` and `index` indices of the error but does not give us a nice message to understand what it means.
+The `ExtrinsicFailed` event indicates when a transaction does not succeed ([example](https://polkadot.subscan.io/extrinsic/19983878-2?event=19983878-53)).
+This event gives us the `error` and `index` (as seen in the table of the event, in the `dispatch_error` row) indices of the error but does not give us a nice message to understand what it means.
 We will look up the error in the codebase ourselves to understand what went wrong.

 First, we should understand that the `index` number is the index of the pallet in the runtime from which the error originated.
 The `error` is likewise the index of that pallet's errors which is the